cosmic-zip/maidz/README.md

 According to the developer: jedisct1 wrote: DNSCrypt will chroot() to this user's home directory and drop root privileges for this user's uid as soon I have to admit that OpenDNS is really fast.
 What you could do is this: You could use OpenDNS for your "normal" browsing.

-When you start browsing for stuﬀ that you consider to be private for whatever reasons change your resolv.conf back to the trustworthy DNS-servers mentioned above - which you conveniently could keep as a backup ﬁle in the same folder.
+When you start browsing for stuff that you consider to be private for whatever reasons change your resolv.conf back to the trustworthy DNS-servers mentioned above - which you conveniently could keep as a backup file in the same folder.
 Yeah, that isn't slick, I know.
 If you come up with a better way to do this let me know.
-(As soon as I checked DNScrypt's function to use the same encryption for diﬀerent DNS-Servers I will make an update.)
+(As soon as I checked DNScrypt's function to use the same encryption for different DNS-Servers I will make an update.)

 The next thing on our list is: